Employee Benefit Plans of the Future

 The most significant risk to benefit plans today is the escalating cost of prescription drugs.
-By now many benefit plans have a mandatory drug substitution incorporated in the mix.
+By now, many benefit plans have a mandatory drug substitution incorporated in the mix.
 This is where plans are covering the cost of generic drug costs or the lowest cost therapeutic alternative.
-There are still opportunities for cost containment by utilizing a better managed drug formulary and a central dispensing pharmacy.
+However, there are still opportunities for cost containment by utilizing a better-managed drug formulary and a central dispensing pharmacy.
 Leveraging this can save you 20%+ on your annual drug bill.

 Some brokers are taking the approach of eliminating all these drugs from a company plan or require special authorization.
-Some consultants are suggesting to deflect these costs to the Trillium Provincial Plan but this isn’t a straight forward solution either.
+Some consultants suggest deflecting these costs to the Trillium Provincial Plan, but this isn’t a straightforward solution either.
 The Provincial plan is limited, administratively challenging and conflicts with many owners’ sense of compassion.
-Is it right to push a valued employee to a program that is not guaranteed and can prove emotionally taxing to a person when they need a plan the most?
+Is it right to push a valued employee to a not guaranteed program and can prove emotionally taxing to a person when they need a plan the most?

-Stop loss insurance is becoming more and more expensive.
-Insurance companies are encouraging plan sponsors to take on more of the risk to make costs more reasonable.
-Aggregate Stop Loss versus Individual Stop Loss is becoming more viable as a solution for companies in Canada in an effort to help manage the risks and the potential soaring costs of prescription drugs.
+Stop-loss insurance is becoming more and more expensive.
+As a result, insurance companies encourage plan sponsors to take on more of the risk to make costs more reasonable.
+As a result, aggregate Stop-Loss versus Individual Stop Loss is becoming more viable as a solution for companies in Canada to help manage the risks and the potential soaring costs of prescription drugs.

 This is a component of most plans that will leave many up in arms to determine the correct solution for the future.
-If this hasn’t come up for discussion with your broker than he/she doesn’t understand the problem or has chosen a solution for you that you may want to familiarize yourself with quickly.
+If this hasn’t come up for discussion with your broker, then he/she doesn’t understand the problem or has chosen a solution for you that you may want to familiarize yourself with quickly.

 b) Long Term Disability